hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_in_a_zero_gravity_chamber_conducti_c98916eb-590b-4885-9010-fa8fac87b19b-0_3.content.md

 Our team of Ainautes includes experts in the fields of AI, medicine, and space exploration.
 They bring a wealth of knowledge and experience to our research, and we are proud to have them on board.

-> "The intersection of AI and human physiology is a fascinating area of study.
+> "The intersection of AI and human physiology is a Fas<wbr>ci<wbr>na<wbr>ting area of study.
 We are excited to be at the forefront of this field and look forward to uncovering new insights into the relationship between humans and technology." - Dr. Jane Smith, Lead Researcher

 ## Get Involved